-Addresses the prevention of, response to, and recovery from emergencies within the municipality of Maroondah.
+Addresses the prevention of, response to, and recovery from emergencies within the municipality of Maroondah, in accordance with Part 4 of the Emergency Management Act 1986 and the Emergency Management Act 2013.

 Municipal Planning Strategy (MPS): The MPS is part of the Maroondah Planning Scheme.
 It sets out the vision for future use and development and provides an overview of important planning issues in Maroondah.
 It includes thematic strategic directions relating to how Maroondah is expected to change through the application of the policy and controls in the planning scheme.
 Council must take into account and give effect to the MPS when making planning decisions.